KLVTZ/node.js-playground/notes/02-nodejs/10_mongodb_and_node.md

 No user found with id 3
 ```

-Now let's combine the express framework and our recenty query for MongoDB into
+Now let's combine the express framework and our recently query for MongoDB into
 one web request.
 That is, allowing us the ability to request a user identifier
 to which is used to directly query our db and return an equal selection.
 By
 calling our `getUser` function from within our `/user/:id` request.
 We are able